tuengominh/tuengominh.github.io/_assignments/week-03-computer-controlled-cutting.md

 <li>Adjust the position of the job in JobControl and set up <strong>speed=1, power=40, PPI/Hz=1000</strong> in <strong>Material Settings</strong></li>
 <li>Start cutting!</li>
 </ul>
-<p>The cut pieces shown below helped me confirm the kerf width to be used would be <strong>0.15mm</strong>.
+<p>The cut pieces shown below helped me confirm the kerf width to be used would be <strong>0.15mm</strong> in order to assemble 2 pieces securely.
 The pieces just perfectly joined together without being squeezed or loose.
 Hence, I modified the parameter in OpenSCAD and continued to cut the rest of my design with that final value.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-03/test-2.jpg" class="img-fluid w-100"/>
 <p>For this final cut of my construction kit, I utilized the leftovers instead of cutting another whole new 600x300mm piece.
 That's why I had to measure the cuttable area and nested the pieces accordingly.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-03/rhino-1.png" class="img-fluid w-100"/>